-The following regulations shall apply to all lands designated as s special flood hazard areas by the Federal Emergency Management Agency in its Flood Insurance Rate Maps Dated, April 15, 1986, which are declared to be a part of this regulation and are hereby incorporated by reference.
+The following regulations shall apply to all lands designated as s special flood hazard areas by the Federal Emergency Management Agency in its "Flood Insurance Study for Grafton County of N.H., dated February 20, 2008 or as amended, together with the associated Flood Insurance Rate Maps dated February 20, 2008 or as amended, which are declared to be a part of this regulation and are hereby incorporated by reference.
 If any provision of this ordinance differs or appears to conflict with any provision of the Zoning Ordinance or other ordinance or regulation, the provision imposing the greater restriction or more stringent standard shall be controlling.